elasticdotventures/eva.c0re/README.md

 As we develop new tools they will be included in this repo.

 # Slack _channel (NOT #channel😉)
-🚀 EV slack channel has a _channel directory inside eva.c0re repo.
+🚀 EV slack channel will have a _channel directory inside eva.c0re repo.

 ## # Hash is for Comments; NOT Channels.